expo/config-plugins/README.md

 # Expo Config Plugins

-- A collection of [Expo config plugins](https://docs.expo.dev/guides/config-plugins/) for configuring the `expo prebuild` command.
+- A collection of [Expo config plugins](https://docs.expo.dev/guides/config-plugins/) for configuring the `npx expo prebuild` command.
 - This repo is to Expo config plugins as [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped) is to TypeScript.
 - We prefer packages ship their own Expo config plugin (to ensure versioning is aligned), but if they haven't adopted the system yet, the community can add a package here.
 - All packages here are community maintained.
 Feel free to improve docs, packages, tests, etc.